 The main event followed quickly along with a couple of confidently recommended glasses of wine from the servers whose presence never tipped from friendliness toward invasion.
 The meat that headlined our dishes was (physically) dwarfed by the enormous Yorkshire pudding that threatened to dominate the plate, not that there’s anything wrong with a domineering Yorkie!
 All the vegetables you’d hope for were present and correct, though (as with most things in life) I’d have preferred to see a couple more roast potatoes present.
 The plating had also fallen victim to the epidemic of pea shoots making its way through our restaurants these days whose fate is to be abandoned to ignominy on the side of otherwise cleared plates.
 Cauliflower, broccoli, parsnip and carrot were all prepared well and delicious with a good rich gravy that would have benefitted from being present in greater quantity.

-We finished our meal with desserts of creme brûlée and lemon and blueberry cheesecake.
+We finished Sunday lunch at The Refectory with desserts of creme brûlée and lemon and blueberry cheesecake.
 These were well balanced and attractively presented, the cheesecake in particular throwing an entertaining few flourishes at the plate.
 I’ve heard uniformly positive reviews of the cakes that come with the Refectory afternoon tea and can only assume that the same diligent chef is able to exert influence here.

 The Refectory is a calm and comfortable place to eat which benefits from being located in a beautiful building that now lives up to its potential after that refurbishment a few years ago.
 It’s a great place to linger over a multi course Sunday lunch, so I’d thoroughly encourage you to make the most of both the building and your day by bookending your lunch with coffee in the garden first and drinks in the bar afterwards.